makan4815162342/Rogue_SDF_AI/README.md

 Improved the Light Preview.

-Added Support for Max and Linux too.
+Added Support for Mac and Linux too.

 Added Exporting UVs with Texture Map from Vertex Color.